Invariant part of class group and distribution of relative class group: Introduction

-\end{definition} For example, let $\mathcal{E}$ be the set of quadratic number fields ordered by the absolute discriminant $d$.
-The notation
+In this paper, we are mainly interested in the distribution of (relative) class groups of number fields.
+Let us use an example to explain the notion briefly.
+Let $\mathcal{E}$ be the set of quadratic number fields ordered by the absolute discriminant $d$.
+Define

-is the function that counts fields ordered by discriminant.
-Now we can define the notations of probability and moments for class groups.
-We in particular care about the $p$-rank of class groups in the sense of statistics.
-Let $A$ be a finite abelian group, and let $p$ be a rational prime.
+which is the function that counts quadratic number fields ordered by discriminant.
+Then we can define the notations of probability and moments for class groups.
+Let $A$ be a finite abelian group, and $p$ be a rational prime.
 Define the $p$-rank of $A$, denoted by $\operatorname{rk}_pA$, as the largest number $r$ so that there exists some injective group homomorphism $C_p^r\to A$.
-Let $\mathcal{E}$ be a set of fields with a counting function $C$.
 For each non-negative integer $r$, define